wyrm65/resource.images.classificationicons.colour/README.md

 * Italy
 * Japan
 * Netherlands
-* NewZealand
+* New Zealand
 * Russia
-* SouthKorea
+* South Korea
-* SouthKorea TV
+* South Korea TV
 * Spain
-* UK
+* United Kingdom
-* USA
+* United States
-* USA TV
+* United States TV

-In addition I have provided a Check Classification icon and have duplicated the USA and USA TV set of icons as Rated and TV- to allow for the old naming scheme.
+In addition I have provided a Check Classification icon and have duplicated the United States and United States TV set of icons as Rated and TV- to allow for the old naming scheme.
-The USA icons under the old scheme could also contain the : character, which is an illegal character under some file systems, so they have not been provided.
+The United States icons under the old scheme could also contain the : character, which is an illegal character under some file systems, so they have not been provided.
 ## DEVELOPMENT:
 [Github](https://github.com/wyrm65/resource.images.classificationicons.colour)